 "Somehow, basic human rights and employment protections never made it as far as the strip club industry," says Stacey.
 "Dancers continue to submit to highly questionable business practices: club owners who bully and threaten us, sack us without notice, give us no contract of services at all, no job security.
 We have no recourse to take legal action against strip club owners and bosses because our current legal definition is 'self-employed,' despite the fact we are treated as employees in almost every respect."

 Strippers also have to contend with increasingly punitive decisions by local authorities.
 In Hackney, where the festival will take place, the council has imposed a nil limit policy—much the same as its policy on night clubs—meaning no new sexual entertainment venues will be granted licenses and existing ones may be turned down when they apply for renewal.
 This, despite the fact that more than two-thirds of local residents were against the plan.

 A spokesperson for Hackney Council told VICE that the stripping festival has been allowed to go ahead as it's an "art event" and because it will only take place for ten days.

 "It's an artistic event, so there wouldn't be any reason for us to stop that," the spokesperson said.
 "They wouldn't be able carry it out on a regular basis, but legislation does allow for [a] limited number of strip tease events under these circumstances."

 The ELSC question the council's stance.

-Like bars and clubs, strip clubs are being targeted on the grounds of causing noise and anti-social behaviour, although studies suggest that takeaways are more frequently seen as a source of nuisance.
+Like bars and clubs, strip clubs are being targeted on the grounds of causing noise and anti-social behavior, although studies suggest that takeaways are more frequently seen as a source of nuisance.
 If there is a moral agenda at work, the ELSC hope that their festival will chip away at it.
-Lamort sees the clamp-down on strip club as a part of wider intolerance.
+Lamort sees the clamp-down on strip clubs as a part of wider intolerance.